 The context of this article is about miracles in general and is not an exhaustive explanation of every miracle.
 The Virgin birth or the resurrection of Christ will not be discussed here as those are discussed elsewhere.
 Only referring to the “miracles” of the New Testament.
 It is important to note that, none of the...
 Read more »

-The meaning of “Christian” is to be a follower of Christ.
-We believe in Christ as the Son of God.
+The word “Christian” means to be a follower of Christ.
+We believe Christ is the Son of God.
 Without the Son of God, there is no Christianity.
 In Christianity, we believe the Son of God was begotten before eternity.
-The Son of God is fully God and fully man and He is our...
+The Son of God is fully God and fully man.
+Christ mediates between us and God....
 Read more »

 Get a copy of my book!